xunzag/xunzag/README.md

 ### Hey there! 👋
-I'm Fahad Ali, a Software Engineer from NED University with hands-on experience in a wide range of technologies.
+I'm Farhan Ali, a Software Engineer from NED University with hands-on experience in a wide range of technologies.
 I specialize in creating innovative solutions and delivering high-quality software.
 Here’s a snapshot of what I bring to the table:

 ## 🛠 Technical Skills: